 "The least we can do is try to be there."

-That's what Annie Dillard counsels in her 1974 book, Pilgrim at Tinker Creek, when it comes to what we do about the fact that “beauty and grace are performed whether or not we will or sense them.”
+That's Annie Dillard’s counsel in her 1974 book, Pilgrim at Tinker Creek.
+It’s the request made of us considering that “beauty and grace are performed whether or not we will or sense them.”

 It's tucked under the heading Heaven and Earth in Jest — a bewitching chapter title that qualifies as a 1970s analog version of clickbait.
 Minus unscrupulous trickery to snag your email address.

 I scored a dreamy, old, dog-eared, and fragile-faded-pages first edition copy of the book for under $2 online.
 There's romance in well worn used books, especially library gems with those manila pocket inserts into which hand-stamped due date cards sit frozen in pre-Kindle era time.

 It's the finest winter mindfulness reading investment I've made in years.

 Few writers in my lifetime rise to the Thoreau-like heights of Dillard when it comes to chronicling the value of undistracted observation.
 The art of being curious and attentive to what's happening, while it's happening.

 With 2017 in our rearview mirror, more than a few of us find ourselves back in the unwelcome terrain of feeling crushed by alarming headlines while jostling around figuring out how to take it in.
 Is there a way to stay responsibly informed and take appropriate action without sacrificing full custody of our nervous systems?